EV21/dynb/README.md

 ## update method options: domrobot, dyndns
 DYNB_UPDATE_METHOD=domrobot

-## ip mode could be either: 4, 6 or dual for dualstack
+## ip mode could be either: 4, 6 or 64 for dualstack
 DYNB_IP_MODE=64

 ## If you are using the DomRobot RPC-API enter your credentials for the web interface login here